Learn How to Calculate Lead Conversion Rate to Measure ROI

 • Nurture marketing qualified leads more effectively

-• Increase your number of sales qualified leads
+• Increase your number of sales-qualified leads

 • Improve calls to action (CTAs)